How LIDAR Can Power the Next Generation of Anonymized Security Solutions

 As companies look to adopt the latest security technologies to keep people safe, privacy needs to be a key consideration.
 So how can businesses secure their property, protect their assets and respect people’s privacy at the same time?
-LIDAR technology nicely fits the bill.
+LIDAR (light detection and ranging) technology nicely fits the bill.

 While LIDAR has been widely recognized for its potential to enable self-driving vehicles, LIDAR also serves as the “eyes” for a wide variety of machines including robots, drones, roadside sensors and security systems.